Bytez-com/docs/python/readme.md

 word_objects = result["output"]

 for word_object in word_objects:
-    # depending on the model, there may be additional props returned
+    # Depending on the model, there may be additional props returned
     print(word_object)

     word = word_object.get("word")